OvisWooloo/OvisWooloo/README.md

 ## 🤍 My Motivation
 I love immersing myself into virtual worlds where the environment that surrounds me is huge.
-I also appreciate the imagination, art, love and dedication put into developing and bringing these games to life.
+I also appreciate the imagination, art, love and dedication poured into developing and bringing these games to life.

 ## ☁️ My Future Goal
 I've always dreamed of developing a mature 3D action videogame where you interact with giant characters in different scenarios.